openservicemesh/osm/docs/installation_guide.md

 - end with an alphanumeric character

 ## Inspect OSM Components
-A few components will be installed by defaut into the `osm-system` Namespace.
+A few components will be installed by default into the `osm-system` Namespace.
 Inspect them by using the following `kubectl` command:
 ```console
 $ kubectl get pods,svc,secrets,configmaps,serviceaccount --namespace osm-system
 ```